Tsavo West National Park

-The Park can also be reached via Taveta – Voi road through Maktau, Ziwani and Jipe Gates.
+You can also reach the park via Taveta – Voi road through Maktau, Ziwani, and also Jipe Gates.

-Airstrips: Kamboyo, Kilaguni, Tsavo Gate, Jipe, Kasigau,Finch Hottons, Ziwani, and Maktau airstrips are in good.
+Airstrips: Kamboyo, Kilaguni, Tsavo Gate, Jipe, Kasigau,Finch Hottons, Ziwani, and also Maktau airstrips are in good.

-The spectacle Mzima Springs is the sight of fifty million gallons of crystal clear water gushing out of from the under parched lava rocks, forming the most welcoming and lovely scene in Africa
+The spectacle of Mzima Springs is the sight of fifty million gallons of crystal clear water gushing out of the under-parched lava rocks, forming the most welcoming and lovely scene in Africa

-Ancient lands of Lions, in 1898 the Uganda railway construction was abruptly halted by the two of the most voracious and insatiable man-eating lions appeared upon the scene, and for over nine month waged intermittent warfare against the railway and all those connected with it in the vicinity of Tsavo.
+Ancient lands of Lions, 1898 the Uganda railway construction was abruptly halted by the two of the most voracious and insatiable man-eating lions that appeared upon the scene, and for over nine-month waged intermittent warfare against the railway and all those connected with it in the vicinity of Tsavo.

-A vibrant volcanic arena; molten lava that form Shetani lava spewed from the earth just about 200 years ago and its fiery fury was thought by locals to be work of the Devil.
+A vibrant volcanic arena; molten lava that form Shetani lava spew from the earth just about 200 years ago and its fiery fury was thought by locals to be the work of the Devil.

-Poacher’s Lookout and roaring rocks; the Park abound the panoramic vintage point from which to view the movement of the herds.
+Poacher’s Lookout and roaring rocks; the Park abound the panoramic vantage point from which to view the movement of the herds.

-Glorious game drives; Tsavo west offers some of the most magnificent game viewing in the world
+Glorious game drives; Tsavo west also offers some of the most magnificent game viewing in the world

-Ngulia Sanctuary; this is where the growing population of highly endangered black rhino are inching from chasm of extinction forced upon them by rampant poaching in the 1960s.
+Ngulia Sanctuary; this is where the growing population of highly endangered black rhinos is inching from the chasm of extinction forced upon them by rampant poaching in the 1960s.

-Lake Jipe, lies astride Kenya and Tanzania boarder and is teeming with aquatic life, Bird watching I also major activity around the lake.
+Lake Jipe lies astride Kenya and Tanzania border and is teeming with aquatic life, Bird watching I also major activity around the lake.

-First World War Site-East African Campaign, Perhaps the most bizarre campaign of the world war was fought in the “Bundu” (Bush) – the barely explored wilderness of thorny scrub and dense forest of Tsavo west.
-This last ‘gentleman war’ was waged under the code of honor-sometimes; or under guerilla tactics adopted from African tribal fighters.
-The Guided tours of the Crater, Kichwa Tembo and Mzima fort will enable you trail the real footsteps of the world war veterans.
+First World War Site-East African Campaign, Perhaps the most bizarre campaign of the world war was in the “Bundu” (Bush).
+The barely explored wilderness of thorny scrub and dense forest of Tsavo west.
+This last ‘gentleman war’ was under the code of honor-sometimes or under guerilla tactics adopted from African tribal fighters.
+The Guided tours of the Crater, Kichwa Tembo, and Mzima fort will enable you to trail the real footsteps of the world war veterans.